-This is Chapter 1 of my ebook The CCIE Blueprint It covers my journey from Desktop support engineer to CCIE – it was a long journey and hopefully after reading it you can find things that you can do better and shorten your journey.
+This text is taken from chapter 1 of my eBook the CCIE Blueprint It covers my journey from Desktop support engineer to CCIE #50038.
+It was a long journey which took me 5 attempts over 2 CCIE versions and hopefully after reading it you can find things that you can do better and shorten your journey.
 Enjoy!

 The CCIE Blueprint – Chapter 1 – My Journey

 I started my life in IT in 2001 as a Desktop support engineer for a local company.
 I quickly moved up

 to server support (mainly windows NT4 and Novell) and in 2003 decided I wanted to start learning